 I love painting and the creative process can be a real therapy.
 Using different tools, and mediums, using my own fingers, I like to explore art.
 I hope these 25 techniques will inspire you too.

-- 38 Best Canvas for Acrylic Painting for Beginners in 2022 that Professionals use
+- 38 Best Canvas for Acrylic Painting for Beginners that Professionals use

 - 21 Best Acrylic Paint Brands for Beginners and Professional Artists